Programmes

 What did we do?

-• We conducted research in Croatia and Bulgaria to map the different fields of discrimination against Roma and the obstacles in their access to justice.
-As a result, we produced a report in English, Bulgarian and Croatian (find links on reports below).
+• We conducted research in Bulgaria and Croatia and published a baseline report on discrimination against Roma and the obstacles in their access to justice in English, Croatian and Bulgarianas a result.

-• We trained 32 lawyers on national and international anti-discrimination law to strengthen their capacities and enable them to provide legal aid for Roma victims of discrimination and to assist them with litigation in discrimination cases.
+• 32 lawyers were trained on national and international anti-discrimination law and the available legal remedies to strengthen their capacities and enable them to provide legal aid for Roma victims of discrimination and to assist them with litigation in discrimination cases.

-• We trained 21 CSO representatives who work closely with the Roma community on how to identify discrimination cases, where to refer Roma victims of discrimination and how to conduct advocacy activities.
+• 21 CSO representatives were trained on anti-discrimination law and the available legal remedies, including on how to identify discrimination cases, where to refer Roma victims of discrimination and how to conduct advocacy activities.

-• We trained 60 Roma activists to strengthen their capacities on how to provide advice to Roma victims of discrimination who may be considering accessing a legal remedy in discrimination cases.
+• 60 Roma activists and mediators were trained on anti-discrimination law and the available legal remedies to strengthen their capacities on how to provide advice to Roma victims of discrimination who may be considering accessing a legal remedy in discrimination cases.

 Who were our partners?